elevateforhumanity/fix2/content/video-scripts/homepage-hero.md

 # Homepage Hero Video (30–45 seconds)
-**Title:** Welcome to Elevate Connects Directory
+**Title:** Welcome to Elevate for Humanity

-Hi, I'm from Elevate for Humanity, and welcome to Elevate Connects Directory.
+Hi, I'm from Elevate for Humanity, and welcome to Elevate for Humanity.

 This is your one-stop hub for **career training, apprenticeships, and workforce programs** that actually lead to jobs.